 Take Stretching Breaks

 One of my favorite things.
 A stretching break doesn’t mean you need to leave your computer.
 You can actually do a lot of stretching right from your chair.
-I show you how in this freebie, and also this Friday’s upcoming $5 Friday workshop I’m hosting!
+Check out my free Neck and Shoulder Mini Class & Training to learn more about how you can incorporate this into your day.

 If you’re logging long hours, you need this hack!
 Most people roll their eyes when I tell them that they can roll a blanket or use a pillow behind their backs on their chair to help support their posture, yet when they incorporate it, they can’t believe how helpful it is!
 It helps to not only take pressure off your body but it helps to promote good posture without having to work your body so hard because let’s be real, it does take time and dedication to improve your posture in a sustainable way.
 If you’re interested in improving your posture with yoga therapy, I highly recommend checking out Aligned, my monthly membership with 100+ classes designed to help you alleviate pain!